AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/manage-templates.md

 ## Customize Template View {#customize-template-view}

-From the **View** drop-down, you can choose to see: all templates, your templates, favorite templates, shared templates, unshared templates, or unused templates (templates that haven't been used in the last 90 days).
+From the **[!UICONTROL View]** drop-down, you can choose to see: all templates, your templates, favorite templates, shared templates, unshared templates, or unused templates (templates that haven't been used in the last 90 days).

    ![](assets/manage-templates-13.png)